obiba/opal-doc/cookbook/r-datashield/r-profiles.rst

 Opal is able to connect to multiple R servers: see :ref:`rserver` documentation.
 The benefits of having multiple R servers are:

-* Having different versions of R and/or R packages (i.e. profiles) installed, for reproducible science,
+* Having different versions of R and/or R packages (i.e. profiles) installed, for reproducible science (see also :ref:`cb-renv`),
 * Balance the computation load other several R servers with same profile.

 Opal has two different strategies for establishing connection with R servers (see :ref:`apps` documentation):